Making Decisions under Model Misspecification: Models and preferences

 \end{enumerate} \end{definition}

 If $f\succsim^{\ast}g$ we say that $f$ \emph{dominates} $g$ (\emph{strictly} if $f\succ^{\ast}g$).
 It is objectively rational because the decision maker can convince others of its reasonableness, for instance through arguments based on scientific theories (a case especially relevant for our purposes).
 Momentarily, axiom A.3\ will further clarify its nature.
-The dominance relation is, axiomatically, a variational preference which is not required to be complete, unless $Q$ is a singleton.\footnote{Convexity is stronger than uncertainty aversion a la Schmeidler (1989), which merely requires that $f\sim^{\ast}g$ implies $\alpha f+\left( 1-\alpha \right) g\succsim^{\ast}g$ for all $\alpha \in \left( 0,1\right) $.\ Yet, convexity and uncertainty aversion coincide under completeness (see, e.g., Lemma 56 of Cerreia-Vioglio et al., 2011b).} When $Q$ is a singleton, the dominance relation is complete and yet, because of model misspecification, satisfies only a weak form of independence.
+The dominance relation is, axiomatically, a variational preference which is not required to be complete, unless $Q$ is a singleton.\footnote{Convexity is stronger than uncertainty aversion a la Schmeidler (1989), which merely requires that $f\sim^{\ast}g$ implies $\alpha f+\left( 1-\alpha \right) g\succsim^{\ast}g$ for all $\alpha \in \left( 0,1\right) $.\ Yet, convexity and uncertainty aversion coincide under completeness (see, e.g., Lemma 56 of Cerreia-Vioglio et al., 2011b).
+Nascimento and Riella (2011) study incomplete variational preferences, but their result is not applicable to our setting because their axioms are over lotteries of acts (and their state space is finite).} When $Q$ is a singleton, the dominance relation is complete and yet, because of model misspecification, satisfies only a weak form of independence.
 In other words, in our approach model misspecification may cause violations of the independence axiom for the dominance relation.
-Later in the paper, Section \ref{sect:dom} will further discuss this important feature of our analysis.
+Later in the paper, Proposition \ref{pro:c-ind} will show that relaxing independence to weak c-independence is conceptually necessary as, otherwise, the behavioral preference would be\ misspecification neutral.
+This is a key observation for our analysis.

 Along with the classical decision framework\ (\ref{eq:dform}), the preferences $\succsim^{\ast}$ and $\succsim$ form a \emph{two-preference classical decision environment}

 The next two assumptions, which we take from Gilboa et al. (2010), connect the two preferences $\succsim^{\ast}$ and $\succsim$.